Wearing a mask or face covering if you have a lung condition

-It is really important to protect yourself and not make yourself feel unwell, but it is important to protect others and to observe the guidance in your country.
-There are a few things that may help you to cope with using a face covering/ mask:
+It is really important to protect yourself and not make yourself feel unwell, but it is also important to protect others and to observe the guidance in your country.
+There are a few things that may help you to cope with using a face covering/mask:

 - Check with your local authority about whether a face covering such as a scarf is acceptable – some people with lung conditions may find these easier to breathe through and less restricting.

-- Once you have your face covering/ mask, start to get used to it gradually.
+- Once you have your face covering/mask, start to get used to it gradually.
 Try it on while sat down at home.
 Get used to the way it feels and to breathing through it.
-If you start to struggle, you can easily remove the face covering/ mask and breath normally.
+If you start to struggle, you can easily remove the face covering/mask and breathe normally.

-- Once you are comfortable in the face covering/ mask moving around you home you should feel more comfortable wearing it outside.
+- Once you are comfortable moving around your home in the face covering/mask you should feel more comfortable wearing it outside.